World Plants Logo

 "

 Cryptomeria japonica ‘Spiralis’ is a very eye-catching evergreen with bright green foliage.
 It is a tree from the Cupressaceae family.
-With another common name it has ‘Granny Ringlets’ describing the habit of the foliage on the unique cultivar.
-The needles twist spirally around the branches giving the plant its distinctive look.
+Another common name it has, ‘Granny Ringlets’, describes the habits of the foliage on this unique cultivar.
+The needles twist spirally around the branches, giving the plant its distinctive look.
 As Cryptomeria japonica ‘Spiralis’ matures it starts mounding, later developing an upright leader.
 However, it can be pruned to keep rounded form.
-It’s pretty hardy and prefers colder temperatures around -6°C - 0°,and looks the most attractive in the winter time.
+It’s pretty hardy and prefers colder temperatures around -6°C - 0°, and looks the most attractive in the winter time.
 ‘Spiralis’ doesn’t produce flowers or fruit, so it is propagated by cuttings and is not used in the landscape as much as I thought for being such a unique cultivar.

 Michael Pascoe, NDP., ODH., CLT., MSc.
 (Plant Conservation)